Visit our Daily Auctions page to see the latest sports card deals on auction ending daily! And listen to our podcast Cards To The Moon!

-Known as one of the greatest leadoff hitters to play professional baseball, Rickey Henderson probably deserves more accoladed than he actually receives.
+Known as one of the greatest leadoff hitters to play professional baseball, Rickey Henderson probably deserves more accolades than he actually receives and the same goes for his rookie card.

 The “Man of Steal” stole 1,406 career bases while hitting 2,295 home runs.
 He’s a two-time World Series champion and 10-time All-Star.